User manual - forcing¶

 7200 0.45 0.85

-Matlab example using OET
+Python example using HydroMT-SFINCS

-When forcing waves, besides providing a bzsfile with slowly varying water level time-series, also the same type of file with the quickly varying water level component due to waves can be prescribed.
+When forcing waves, besides providing a bzsfile with slowly varying water level time-series, also the same type of file with the quickly varying water level component due to waves can be prescribed as bzifile.
 This can contain infragravity and/or short waves.
 Do note that the forced signal should be the incoming wave component only, not including the reflecting one, since this is computed by SFINCS internally as well.
 The signal should be around 0.

-NOTE - Specified time should be the same in both the bzs and bzi files
+NOTE - Specified time should be the same in both the bzs and bzi files - generally on a high frequency of seconds

 bzifile = sfincs.bzi